hughobrien/psu-constitution/README.md

 2. Election Regulations
 3. Meeting Regulations
 4. Council and Executive Job Descriptions and Terms of Office
-5. PSU Motion to C&S
+5. PSU Motion to Clubs and Societies
 6. Memorandum of Understanding
 7. Commission of Arbitration
 8. Publications